 - Eggs, garlic, butter, sugar

 If you don’t have a pie crust in your freezer, you’ll need to plan ahead and make one or pick up a prepared one from the grocery.
 The homemade ones are so much better, but I realize everyone may not want to take the time to make one.
-When I use a homemade crust recipe, this butter crust that you can find in my apple hand pie recipe is a perfect go-to option.
+When I use a homemade crust recipe, this flaky butter crust is a perfect go-to option.

 What is Ricotta Cheese